getpopper/popper/docs/sections/cn_workflows.md

-# Workflow Specification Syntax and Execution Runtime
+# Workflow Syntax and Execution Runtime

-This section introduces the YAML syntax used by Popper, and describes the workflow execution runtime.
+This section introduces the YAML syntax used by Popper, describes the workflow execution runtime and shows how to execute workflows in alternative container engines.

 > _**NOTE**: Popper also supports the [now-deprecated HCL
 > syntax][drophcl] that was introduced in the alpha version of [Github